Brief Summary

 Description

-The fourth industrial revolution, also known as Industry 4.0, will bring digital transformation to production chains through next-generation corporate networks.
+The fourth and fifth industrial revolutions, also known as Industry 4.0 and 5.0, will bring digital transformation to production chains through next-generation corporate networks.
 With this transformation, the capture and exchange of data between machines, actuator devices, sensors, robots and people will be carried out through a totally digital ecosystem, much more efficient, flexible, resilient and fault tolerant.

-• AMARI NW FR2 Option license and FR2 hardware package (24~30GHz) and FR2 hardware package (37~40GHz) hardware adapters.
-This license and hardware equipment allow the capabilities of the Callbox Ultimate base station to be extended to support millimeter bands (FR2 in 24-30 GHz and 37-40 GHz), thus allowing much higher performance in terms of bandwidth and latency.
+• AMARI NW FR2 Option license and FR2 hardware package (24~30GHz).
+This license and hardware equipment allow the capabilities of the Callbox Advanced base station to be extended to support millimeter bands (FR2 in 24-30 GHz, n257/n258/n261), thus allowing much higher performance in terms of bandwidth and latency.

-• 2 Ramsey RF Test Shielded Enclosure + connectors (power, USB, antennas).
-It is a Faraday cage that, thanks to its electromagnetic isolation up to 8 GHz, allows laboratory experiments to be carried out without the need for licensed frequencies in the 5G band.
-For outdoor environments, a temporary license for research in the n78 band will be requested from the Ministry.
+• RF Test Shielded Enclosure (Labifix LBX1000).
+Faraday cage that, thanks to its electromagnetic isolation up to 8 GHz, allows laboratory experiments to be carried out without the need for licensed frequencies in the 5G band.
+For outdoor experiments, a license for research in the n77 band has been requested from the Ministry.
 Connectors for power, USB (for device control), and antennas (for base station connection) are included to create a complete, manageable experimentation environment right out of the box.

 • 2 TSN switches with 8 1Gbps SFP ports, with 802.1Q VLAN tagging, 802.1Qbv time-aware traffic shaping, 802.1CB redundant transmissions, 802.1AS implementation, which provides the specific PTP profile for TSN systems (gPTP) for time synchronization.